CG-Canal/Einrag-Project/doc/contributor.md

-% How the Contributor Should Contribute
+# How the Contributor Should Contribute

-# I : Branching
+## 1. Branching